Ayms/node-Tor/README.md

 Phase 5 goes along with phase 4 in order to implement elliptic crypto, the Tor protocol v3 features and WebRTC so browsers can perform the Onion Proxy and Onion Router functions as p2p peers, this will be compatible with [Snowflake](https://snowflake.torproject.org/) but is much more ambitious since browsers and nodes are really behaving like Tor protocol nodes on top of WebRTC not only relaying WebRTC messages

-For now there is no funding left for the development/release of phase 4 and phase 5, that would be too bad to stop here so we are interested to continue should funding be available
+<b>For now there is no funding left for the development/release of phase 4 and phase 5, that would be too bad to stop here since we are enthusiastic to link phase 4 evented pipes with phase 5 elliptic crypto and WebRTC</b>

-You can consider also donating to BTC 19LgEmzSvD1oCr1QxT2dgmF5SSnh1aq94j
+You can consider also donating to BTC 19LgEmzSvD1oCr1QxT2dgmF5SSnh1aq94j, 5 BTCs and we move forward with phase 4/5

 ## License